 Volume B30.17 includes provisions that apply to the construction, installation, operation, inspection, testing, and maintenance of hand-operated and power-operated overhead cranes and monorail systems with an underhung trolley and/or bridge.
-These cranes and monorail systems shall support one or more hoists used for vertical lifting and lowering of freely suspended, unguided loads, and include top running and underhung bridge cranes, gantry cranes, traveling wall cranes, jib cranes, polar gantry cranes, portable gantries, other cranes having the same fundamental characteristics, and monorail systems including trolleys (carriers) and end trucks Track sections and their support systems for monorail systems, runways and their support systems for underhung cranes, and runway rails for top running cranes are also within the scope of this Volume abnormal operating conditions: environmental conditions that are unfavorable, harmful, or detrimental to or for the operation of the crane or trolley, such as excessively high or low ambient temperatures, exposure to weather, corrosive tumes, dust- or moisture-laden atmospheres, and hazardous locations.
+These cranes and monorail systems shall support one or more hoists used for vertical lifting and lowering of freely suspended, unguided loads, and include top running and underhung bridge cranes, gantry cranes, traveling wall cranes, jib cranes, polar gantry cranes, portable gantries, other cranes having the same fundamental characteristics, and monorail systems including trolleys (carriers) and end trucks.
+Track sections and their support systems for monorail systems, runways and their support systems for underhung cranes, and runway rails for top running cranes are also within the scope of this Volume.

-Provisions for similar equipment used for a special purpose, such as, but not limited to nonvertical lifting service, lifting a guided load, or lifting personnel, are not included in this Volume.
+Provisions for similar equipment used for a special purpose, such as, but not limited to, nonvertical lifting service, lifting a guided load, or lifting personnel, are not included in this Volume.

-SECTION 17-0.2: DEFINITIONS
+(20) SECTION 17-0.2: DEFINITIONS